 GOBBLE GOBBLE BOOM!!
 The 2019 Turkey Season is underway with several members taking birds throughout the first week.
 Most hunters are reporting birds being very vocal on the roost, but saying little to nothing once pitching down.
 Several have also mentioned hens being very vocal as well, making it very difficult to call a gobbler away.
 Kevin Arbough and Konner Bullock have been getting it done, though.
-Kevin took a very nice bird on March 21st (pictured left).
+Kevin took a very nice bird on March 21st (pictured left) then a second bird on March 28th (upper right).
 Konner Bullock bagged what could be a bird of a lifetime.
 His bird broke the 20lb mark and was triple bearded.
 As a reminder, the new Game Check System by the MDWFP is now available for use.
 All hunters are required to report bird harvest by 10PM on the day of harvest.
 See more information on Game Check below.

 GAME CHECK IS HERE!!
 With the 2019 turkey season fast approaching, all members should be aware that new regulations require the hunter to report the turkey harvest by 10PM on the day of the harvest.
 Reading the online article published by the MDWFP clearly states the hunter SHOULD report the harvest PRIOR to removing the turkey from the harvest location.
 Harvests can be reported by using the MDWFP smartphone app, online at GAME CHECK, or by calling 1-800-BE-SMART.
 The article encourages using the smartphone application.
 Even if there is no service at the harvest location, the app will allow the entry of data and record the location, then upload all of the information once the user enters a service area.